Choose foods for good nutrition with our dietitians’ guide to a healthy daily eating plan

 Sue Heikkinen, MS, RDN, CDCES, BC-ADM, ACE-PT - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist

 With all the choices out there, do you wonder what foods for good nutrition it really takes to create a healthy eating plan?
-Follow our guide to meet your nutrition needs with a balance of tasty foods.
+Follow our guide to meet your nutrition needs with a balanced diet of tasty foods.

 Foods for good nutrition